THE AGE OF RECONCILIATION

-Trust in the LORD forever, for the LORD, the LORD, is the Rock eternal.
-(Isaiah 26:4—NIV)
+Trust in the LORD forever, for in YAH, the LORD, is everlasting strength.
+(Isaiah 26:4)

 What verse of the Scriptures states that Heaven is a place of safety for us?
 Let us put no trust in the heavens or in the personages of the heavens, whether they are angels, cherubim, or any other kind of creature.
 Our trust is in the Anointed One Whom the Father has given for our salvation.

 Because of transgression [rebellion], an army was given over to the horn to oppose the daily sacrifices; and he cast truth down to the ground.
 He did all this and prospered.
 (Daniel 8:12)

 The above verse seems to be stating that because of the rebellion in the hearts of all God’s creatures, the heavenly armies will be given into the power of the little horn, and the little horn will receive the worship that should be given to Christ.
 In that day, evil will prosper as never before.
 Truth will be thrown to the ground.
 We see truth being “thrown to the ground” today as people love and practice lies.